DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - e.g. a baseline for  server builds would be a list of configuration areas that should be applied to every server that is built
     - Baselines are ❄️Mandatory.
 All systems not complying with the baseline should be taken out of production until they can be brought up to the baseline.
     - A Group Policy Object (GPO) in a Windows network is sometimes used to comply with standards; configuration management solutions can also help you establish baselines and spot configurations that are not in alignment
-  - 🔥**Guideline**: offers ❄️Recommendations on how standards and baselines and other security requirements should be implemented & serves as an operational guide for security professionals and users
+  - 🔥**Guideline**: offers ❄️Recommendations and best practices on how standards and baselines and other security requirements should be implemented & serves as an operational guide for security professionals and users
     - Guidelines are flexible, and can be customized for unique systems or conditions; they state which security mechanism should be deployed instead of prescribing a specific product or control; they are not complusory; suggested practices and expectations of activity to best accomplish tasks and goals
     - **Framework** are a set of guidlines
   - 🔥**Procedure** (AKA Standard Operating Procedure or SOP): detailed, ❄️step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution